Q. What are the requirements for an applicant for financial support from Genesis?

 Q. What projects are excluded?

-- Geographic restrictions: The Genesis Foundations tend to favour organisations based in Australia and New Zealand.
+- Geographic restrictions: The Genesis Foundations will only consider applications from organisations based in Australia and New Zealand.

 - Amount of funding: We like to see a well thought out, discussed, prayed over and approved (by the governing body) growth plan for the organisation for at least three years.
 The larger the grant request, the more detail we would expect.
 The funding must be for a specific project that will grow the ministry to a new sustainable level, with measurable outcomes.
 We expect the grant to reduce over the years of the project as the self-sustainability is increasing.